jhusain/es6generatorproposal/README.md

 The current generator proposal in ES6 is deficient in several important ways.

 1. Comprehensions are not future proof.
 They will not be able to be used to compose either the parallel array or the asynchronous generator objects slated for introduction in ES7. http://smallcultfollowing.com/babysteps/blog/2014/04/24/parallel-pipelines-for-js/
-2. The generator comprehension syntax provides functionality not otherwise available through method chaining.
+2. The generator comprehension syntax provides functionality not otherwise available through the standard library.
 3. The Iterable contract does not dependably create a new iterator object for each iteration.
-Due to this inconsistency, it is impossible to implement several common stream operators over this contract (ex. retry).
+Due to this inconsistency, it is impossible to implement common stream operators over this contract (ex. retry).
 4. There is no way to short-circuit a generator.
-This forces consumers to fully complete iteration in order to free any scarce resources (ex.
-IO streams) opened by the generator.
 As a result, paging streams of data is prohibitively expensive.

 These issues can be resolved if we make the following changes to the ES6 specification.